RobThree/NMSSQLReplication/MSSQLReplicationMonitorService/README.md

 ## Installation

 First things first.
-You (probably, **unless** the application / service is ran as a user with administrative privileges) need to add an URL reservation before you can run the application (or service) ny executing the following command as Administrator:
+You (probably, **unless** the application / service is ran as a user with administrative privileges) need to add an URL reservation before you can run the application (or service) by executing the following command as Administrator:

 `netsh http add urlacl url=http://+:8090/replmonitor user=DOMAIN\user`